nseah21/lifehack22/README.md

 Database was populated with data scraped from scamalert.sg, which was cleaned, simplified and tagged for easy user reference.

-Search bar also provides a frequency meter to reflect the likelihood of a scam being real (based on number of reports and searches)
+Search bar also provides a frequency meter to reflect the likelihood of a scam being real (based on the number of reports and searches)

 ### Running the application
 Access the application on https://62ca2d3ea4c6be589d4e875d--brilliant-croissant-b9e821.netlify.app/